openaustralia/theyvoteforyou/app/views/help/style_guide.md

 This will help you make everything you write at the Public Whip easy to read and understand.

 ## Use plain English
 People don’t stop understanding text because it’s written clearly.
 People who have trouble reading English may not understand if you use difficult language.
-Research shows that people who read very well people also prefer plain English.
+Research shows that people who read very well also prefer plain English.
 It allows them to understand your content as quickly as possible.

 ## Don’t use long words, buzzwords, or jargon
 Use easy or short words instead of long formal ones.
 Use ‘buy’ instead of ‘purchase’, ‘help’ instead of ‘assist’, ‘about’ instead of ‘approximately’ and ‘like’ instead of ‘such as’.
 Government ‘buzzwords’ and jargon are often vague, and don’t help people understand what is being said.
 The Plain English Campaign have a list of words you can use instead.
 This list is helpful to give you a sense of words which are easier to understand.

 ## Active voice
 Use the active rather than passive voice.
-Use "They sang songs"(active) not "songs were sung" (passive)
+Use "They sang songs" (active) not "songs were sung" (passive).

 ## Avoid duplication
 Duplicate content confuses people and damages the credibility of Public Whip content.